Skip to main content

 Another place worth visiting is Heikki and Kaija Sirén’s Otaniemi Chapel, which represents natural Nordic modernism.
 It was finished in 1956 and 1957.
 The chapel’s altarpiece, i.e., the south-facing glass wall, changes according to the season and time of day.
 The altar crucifix can be found outside, surrounded by nature.
 Otaniemi has numerous significant architectural works, which you can read more about on the Aalto University website.
 On the other hand, Otaniemi also has some modern buildings, such as Väre

-Photo: Omar El Mrabt
+Photo: Visit Espoo / Omar El Mrabt

-Tapiola area
+Tapiola district

 Tapiola is known for the functionalist style of the 1950s and 1960s as well as the term Garden City.
 The area was built partly as the result of an architecture competition, and thanks to open-minded construction, Tapiola was considered unique in terms of its architecture already in the 1960s.
 Functionalist examples in Tapiola include Aarne Ervi’s Kino Tapiola and the Tapiola Garden hotel, Tapiola church, Central Tower, Tapiola Swimming Hall, the Hakalehto Atrium houses and the Hip Flask houses.